 We provide a range of car parks across the borough; some are free and others are pay and display.
-If you’re a Blue Badge holder, check our Guide to Disabled Parking in Barnsley to see where you can park.

 We have free parking in the following areas:

 - Cudworth: Bank Street, Robert Street and Snydale Road

 - Goldthorpe: Market Street, Whitworth Street, Queen Street and the A635

 - Hoyland: Duke Street